pochi-japan/pochi-react/README.md

 ## Description

 Pochi is a Japan travel recommendation app that has recommendations on places to visit and things to purchase in Japan.
 Users can view a list of recommendations and click on an item to view the recommended place/thing in detail.
 Users can also perform CRUD on their own recommendation.
+(Edit button is in progress)

 ## Planning